Homepage

 The transmit and receive transducers can be of various types:

+TRL/SE probes can be either integrated or with removable wedge.
 Both concepts can be used with monolithic, linear or matrix probes

-Integrated probes
+Integral probes

-they are dedicated to industrial use with fixed configuration.
+They are dedicated to industrial use with fixed configuration.
 They are more compact and easy to handle with a scanner, but the wedge angle and transducer position are fixed.

-Removable transmit and receive probes
+Removable probes

 • Possibility of steering and skewing (matrix only) the beam